NeuralVFX/head-pose-estimation-opencv/README.md

 # Realtime-Head-Pose-Open-CV

-This project is a C++ ( DLL) implimentation of realtime headpose tracking using OpenCV and DLIB.
+This project is a C++ implimentation of realtime headpose tracking using OpenCV and DLIB.

 ## Interesting Stuff